pingcap/docs-tidb-operator/en/get-started.md

     pgrep -lfa kubectl
     ```

-For more information about destroying a TiDB Cluster running in TiDB Operator, consult [Destroy a TiDB Cluster](destroy-a-tidb-cluster.md).
+For more information about destroying a TiDB cluster running in TiDB Operator, consult [Destroy a TiDB Cluster](destroy-a-tidb-cluster.md).